matheuristic/plan9port-config/patches/README.md

 for more info.

-For convenience, a shell script `apply-patches.sh` can be run to apply all patches in this directory:
+For convenience, a shell script `apply-patches.sh` can be run to apply all patches in this directory to a specified plan9port
+repository:

 ```sh
 ./apply-patches.sh /path/to/plan9port/repository